What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 "Loyalty" - 4%

-“To be demanding, first of all, to yourself.
-Demand from subordinates, setting a personal example”; "Requirement".
+“Be demanding, first of all, of yourself.
+Demand from subordinates, setting a personal example”; "Demanding"

 “Courage, determination” - 4%